numpy/numpy/doc/source/glossary.rst

    .base

-       If an array does not own its memory, then its :doc:`base <reference/generated/numpy.ndarray.base>` attribute
+       If an array does not own its memory, then its :doc:`base <reference/generated/numpy.ndarray.base>` attribute returns
-       returns the object whose memory the array is referencing.
-That object may be borrowing the memory from still another object, so the owning object may be ``a.base.base.base...``.
-Despite advice to the contrary, testing ``base`` is not a surefire way to determine if two arrays are :term:`view`\ s.
+       the object whose memory the array is referencing.
+That object may be referencing the memory from still another object, so the owning object may be ``a.base.base.base...``.
+Some writers erroneously claim that testing ``base`` determines if arrays are :term:`view`\ s.
+For the correct way, see :func:`numpy.shares_memory`.

    `big-endian <https://en.wikipedia.org/wiki/Endianness>`_